-115.2.
+121.2.
 Log Levels

-115.2.1.
+121.2.1.
 Enabling RPC-level logging

 Enabling the RPC-level logging on a RegionServer can often give insight on timings at the server.
 Once enabled, the amount of log spewed is voluminous.
 It is not recommended that you leave this logging on for more than short bursts of time.
 To enable RPC-level logging, browse to the RegionServer UI and click on Log Level.
 Set the log level to DEBUG for the package org.apache.hadoop.ipc (That's right, for hadoop.ipc, NOT, hbase.ipc).
 Then tail the RegionServers log.
 Analyze.
+To disable, set the logging level back to INFO level.

-115.3.
+121.3.
 JVM Garbage Collection Logs